Funny Stories about Parenting: Laugh Your Way Through Raising Tweens & Teens

-(Inside: Do you need your daily dose of funny stories about parenting?
-All these stories are based on true experiences of raising tweens and teens.
-Laugh your way through parenting.)
+(Inside: Funny stories about parenting to help you laugh your way through motherhood.
+All these stories are based on true experiences of raising tweens and teens.)

 You might be parenting teens and/or tweens if you can relate to these stories…

 The daughter who talks until the end of time.